Timendus/thumby-silicon8/README.md

 `right`, `a` and `b` for all the buttons on the Thumby.
 The numeric values are the corresponding keys to be pressed on the CHIP-8 keypad (0 - 15).

+You can quit a running CHIP-8 ROM and return to the Silicon8 menu at any time by holding down the key combination `LEFT`, `A` and `B`.

 ## Known issues

 The interpretation of CHIP-8, SCHIP and XO-CHIP should be pretty close to the